-The Financial Capability program focuses on two programs:
+The Financial Capability program has two areas:

-College Success Track Program
+College Success Program

-Ladder Up helps low-income, minority, and first-generation students to secure financial aid for postsecondary education by helping them complete the Free Application for Federal Student Aid (FAFSA) and the Alternative Application.
-Ladder Up also leads informational workshops to educate students and parents on the financial aid process and provides follow-up workshops after students have submitted their applications.
+Ladder Up empowers students to access financial aid for their postsecondary education.
+We assist in completing the Free Application for Federal Student Aid (FAFSA) and the Alternative Application.
+Our informative workshops educate students and parents about the financial aid process, and we provide follow-up sessions after application submission to ensure continued support.

-Adult Financial Literacy Track Program
+Financial Literacy Program